GaloisInc/adapt/ingest/ReadMe.md

 - hashes from a vendor's software release process (ubuntu, here)

-A `make clean all` completes in less than ten seconds.
+A `make clean all` completes in less than twenty seconds.
 Before that you should have already started `supervisord`, perhaps with `(cd ../titan && make big)`.